Parallels/prl-devops-service/README.md

 sign the tokens, this will be a random string of characters.

-We also will create a default `Super User` with the username `root` and the password will be based in the hardware id and your Parallels Desktop license.
+We also will create a default `Super User` with the username `root` and the password will be based in the hardware ID and your Parallels Desktop license.
 You can change the password by passing the `--update-root-password` flag or the `ROOT_PASSWORD` environment variable.
 This will update that password when the service starts.